 The ‘frothy bit’

 Marketing has become side-tracked into a concentration on communication.
 The promotional ‘P’ of classical marketing plays a critical role, its primary purpose being, of course, to convey a compelling story about the product or service being sold, and the brand behind it.
 The advent of digital and social media has added a lot of firepower to this activity, in particular due to its invaluable interactive nature.
 But it’s not the core of marketing.
+Mark Ritson has addressed this critical issue.

 The executional tools, rather than strategic considerations, increasingly dictate how marketing is organised as well.
 Clare Sheikh, former marketing head at Vodafone, RSA and ITV has highlighted the rash of new marketing job titles related to the digital world and was quoted as saying: “The really scarce skill-set is the one allowing a marketer to judge the right proposition for the right target audience, the personality that will distinguish a brand from its competitors, the right price point and the right media mix to bring it to people’s attention”.